 The LP does not come with a proper tracklist.
 Instead the track titles were announced by Drummond and Cauty in Info Sheet #1.

 A bootleg taken from the Master Room tapes gives away some of the work-in-progress titles for a couple of tracks, most notably Disaster Fund Collection (which was originally titled The Cage), Prestwich Prophet’s Grin (was Clean Up Men, a reference to Betty Wright’s Clean Up Woman of which the JAMs’ track samples the opening) and Burn The Bastards (was JAM’s Have A Party).
-A couple of these also do appear in a review in Sounds (?) which further confirms the original tracklist.
+A couple of these also do appear in an article in the 6th Feb issue of Sounds which further confirms the original tracklist.

 At best, this is funny, at worst… well, I’m sure the perpetrators find it amusing.
 But then I’d wager that fun […] is the main motive behind this disc.